marijnh/Eloquent-JavaScript/18_http.md

 filename), `size` (the file's size in bytes), and `type` (the media type of the file, such as `text/plain` or `image/jpeg`).

-{{index "asynchronous programming", "file reading", "FileReader type"}}
+{{index "asynchronous programming", "file reading", "FileReader class"}}

 {{id filereader}}